 An Exmark mower can be leaking gas from a stuck float or failed gasket in your carburetor.
-It is also common for fuel to cause degradation of plastics over time causing gas to leak from the fuel pump, gas tank and fuel filter.
+It is also common for fuel to cause the degradation of plastics over time causing gas to leak from the fuel pump, gas tank, and fuel filter.

 Keep reading and I’ll share with you all of the places your Exmark can begin leaking gas.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.